massmutual/react-table/README.md

   - Let the user specify the page they want to go to with onChange and it will pick up your value. example `<input onChange={ goToPage } />`
   - Specify the exact page by giving it a newPage value. example `goToPage({ newPage: 25 })`
 - `inputtedPage`: The value to use for `goToPage` function if you are allowing a user to input a value. example `<input value={ inputtedPage } onChange={ goToPage } />`
+### CustomSort
+This is a function that you can pass to the table when you don't want to use the built in sort component.
+You will still need to have `showSort` set to true.

+This function will receive:
+- `searchString`: String to search for
+- `searchRows`: Search function that will be used for the search.
+This can be reused or extended as needed
+- `clearSearch`: Clear selection searchString, searchRows, clearSearch

 ##### icons
 This is an object that allows you to customize the ascending and decending icons on the columns and the open and close row icons on the rows